Skip to content

 --vault-name my-keyvault \

---name my-cluster-global-argocd-slack-webhook \
+--name my-cluster-global-argocd-slack-token \

 Step 3: Enable ArgoCD Notifications in Your Cluster Definition